rcos/CSCI-4470-OpenSource/Modules/TensorFlow/source/index.rst

 What is TensorFlow?
 -------------------

-.. pull-quote:: An open source machine learning framework for everyone [1]_
+.. pull-quote:: TensorFlow is an end-to-end open source platform for machine learning ... that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.
+[1]_

 ..
 [1] https://www.tensorflow.org/